-May is National Bike Month and a great time to look for a used bicycle.
-You can find great deals at yard sales or thrift stores, newspaper or Craigslist ads.
-Pavel Cherkasov of Magic Wheel Bike Shop in Websterville, Vt., cautions that before you buy a used bike from an online source, you need to know your needs and be willing to take a risk.
+You may have decided bicycling is a great way to keep fit, but you don’t want to buy new.
+You can find great deals on used bicycles at yard sales or thrift stores, newspaper or Craigslist ads.
+Pavel Cherkasov of Magic Wheel Bike Shop in Websterville, Vermont, cautions that before you buy a used bike from an online source, you need to know your needs and be willing to take a risk.
 He also suggests contacting your local bicycle shop to ask about bike swaps.
 Here are a few things to consider before buying a used bicycle.

 What is your bike path?
 Are you planning to hit the trail or travel dirt roads?
 Pavel recommends looking for a mountain bike.
 These sturdy bikes can handle ruts and rough terrain.
 They can be used on the road, but are typically slower due to a smaller wheel diameter.
 A “hardtail” version of mountain bike has suspension in the front but not in the back, making it lighter in weight but less able to handle difficult surfaces.
 If you are new to bicycling, a mountain bike could be the best beginner bike; wider handlebars and greater stability can make it easier to handle.

 Do you plan to travel city streets?
 Pick a bicycle with skinnier tires – a road bike or a hybrid.
 Some road bikes cater to the recreational cyclist, with slightly wider tires and seats.
 Two types of handlebars are available.
 Drop bars allow for a number of gripping positions and are more aerodynamic; however they could cause more strain on your back.
 Flat bars are more upright, giving you the ability to sit up straighter and be more relaxed.